This guide is about front-end developer bootcamps, including popular bootcamp options, cost, and time commitment.

 - Do not prepare students for the fast-paced, collaborative workforce of tech startups.

-Hope this guide helped you make some sense of it all.
-Remember this is just a guide to point you in the right direction.
-Research is key before making any major decision.
-Do your research, make a list of your top bootcamps based on your needs, interview them, and then make your final decision.
+Do your research, list your top bootcamps based on your needs, interview them, and then make your final decision.
 Front-end development is both fun and challenging as a career, which is why it’s one of the most rewarding in tech.